yehonathank/virtual-lab/README.md

 # Virtual Lab

-This repository contains code related to building a virtual lab with large language model agents.
+This repository contains code related to building a virtual lab with large language model (LLM) agents.

 ## Installation